 Although there are some differences in the recommendations among these organizations, there is general agreement about the key aspects of a well-rounded exercise program.
-We've incorporated important elements from these guidelines into the table below considering the specific needs of those living with PD.
+We have incorporated important elements from these guidelines into the table below considering the specific needs of those living with PD.

-ENDURANCE 2 hours and 30 minutes of moderate-intensity exercise each week (30 mins, 5 times per week).
+ENDURANCE At least 150 minutes (2 hours and 30 minutes) to 300 minutes (5 hours) a week of moderate-intensity, or 75 minutes (1 hour and 15 minutes) to 150 minutes (2 hours and 30 minutes) a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity aerobic activity.
 Start slow and gradually add more time.
 People unable to meet these minimums can still benefit from some activity.
 STRENGTH Train each major muscle group on 2 to 3 non-consecutive days per week.
 Two sets of each exercise, 8-12 repetitions.
 Use machines, bands, weights, or your own body weight to provide resistance.
 FLEXIBILITY Perform at least 2-3 days each week.
 Hold each stretch for 30-60 seconds to the point of tightness or slight discomfort, repeating 3-4 times.
 Flexibility exercises are most effective when the muscle is warm (after exercising).
 BALANCE Perform 2-3 days per week for 20-30 minutes.
 Exercises should challenge balance, agility, and coordination.
 Dance and Tai Chi are examples of activities that may improve balance in people with PD.